mc-usana/amazon-q/README.md

 Visit `http://localhost:3000` to test locally.

-**Note**: Your Amplify app will auto-deploy from your GitHub repository.
+**Note**: Your Amplify app will auto-deploy when changes are committed to the main branch.

 ## Reference Architecture